Xbox servers are restarting in: .They should be back up in approximately .

 Use the belt slot to get as much resistance as you can.

-Your staff should be at least 4S / 2L and have these gems in it, in the order of importance: Scorching Ray, Cast while Channelling, Life Leech, Elemental Focus, Fire Penetration (5S), Controlled Destruction (6S).
-SR must be linked with CwC (2L) and optionally with EF and CD.
-The other gems (LL and FP) don't work with SR and don't need to be linked.
-They apply to Icestorm regardless of the links.
+Your staff should be at least 4S / 2L and have these gems in it, in the order of importance: Scorching Ray, Cast while Channelling, Life Leech, Elemental Focus, Controlled Destruction (5S), Cold To Fire (6S).
+SR must be linked with CwC.
+No other links required, all support gems in the staff apply to Icestorm automatically.

-Of the staff gems, only Life Leech and Fire Penetration are available to Marauder, the rest have to be obtained from other classes.
+Of the staff gems, only Life Leech, Fire Penetration and CwC are available to Marauder, the rest have to be obtained from other classes.

 Your two auras must be Discipline and Blasphemy+Warlord's Mark.